Adam76239/Meme-Generator/README.md

 # Meme-Generator
-A meme generator created in React.
+A meme generator created in React, to create custom memes, using an API to fetch a random image or using an image url.

     You can input a top and bottom text, then click generate, to receive a new random image.